KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 ### 5.5 Token Niblet (searching for an acceptable alternative name)

 A collection of attributes or other data elements and are collected together into a signed jose structure.
 Encryption may also be added but should probably be discouraged.
 The header of the token niblet must identify the signer and cryptography used.
-This has he same structure as an encoded and signed jwt, but is intended to be embedded inside a jwt.
+This has the same structure as an encoded and signed jwt, but is intended to be embedded inside a jwt.
 A token niblet is always treated like a string in the enclosing jwt.

 ### 5.6 IdToken